SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

    ![Deploy completed](./src/main/resources/images/DeployCompleted.png)

-## Configuring the Application Connectivity to SAP Cloud for Customer OData API Using Technical User
+## Configuring the Application Connectivity to SAP Cloud for Customer OData API

 The application replicates and indexes the ticket information from the SAP Cloud for Customer system using OData API.
-During startup it replicates the last 20 tickets in the system and adds them in the index.
+During startup it replicates the last 20 tickets from the system and adds them in the index.

-You need to configure the API access to SAP Cloud for Customer system for your application by creating the required OAuth client and SAP Cloud Platform destination.
+You need to configure the API access to SAP Cloud for Customer for your application by creating the required OAuth client and SAP Cloud Platform destination.
 You also need a service user with permissions for accessing the service tickets.
+You will use the user id of this user for API access.

-1. For configuring OAuth client you need to know the Service Provider name of your SAP Cloud Platform subaccount.
+1. For configuring OAuth client in SAP Cloud for Customer you need to know the Service Provider name of your SAP Cloud Platform subaccount.

-   Open your subaccount and chose *Secirity* > *Trust* from the left menu.
-Note the value of *Local Provider Name* in *Trust Management* settings.
+   Open your subaccount and choose *Secirity* > *Trust* from the left menu.
+Note the value of *Local Provider Name* in *Trust Management* settings for later use.

    ![SAP CP Service Provider Name](./src/main/resources/images/CheckSAPCPSPName.png)